NikitaAnosov/matala_2_Thread/README.md

 997 milliseconds | getNumOfLinesThreadPool | 14745392

 * NOTE: The times can be different in different computers.  <br />
-  when I run these functions on my Desktop Computer their output tume was less than my old laptop where I try to run same functions.
+  when I run the functions their output tume was less than my old laptop where I try to run same functions.

 ## Class diagram:
 ![This is an image](https://i.postimg.cc/Wz1D4SB2/matala-2-thread.png)